You have no items in your shopping cart.

 Your Best Face Control ($160 in the shop).
 Control, YBF’s flagship serum, was recently reformulated and the ante has been significantly upped with a new peptide.
 This new key active is Relistase, a tripeptide that inhibits elastase activity and boosts collagen 1 synthesis.
 It has also been designed to treat sagginess and restore firmness to the skin.
 The new Control formula has retained two other potent peptide combos, Matrixyl 3000 and Syn-Tacks.
 Both are collagen production boosters.
 I find the new Control to be an excellent product and use it pretty much religiously as my night cream.
 Read my full review.

-ReLuma Eye Cream ($90 in the shop).
+ReLuma Eye Cream ($90).
 Although ReLuma majors on its signature growth factors, it has ensured that its eye cream has the role call of other essentials for dealing with dark circles and puffiness.
 These include peptides, the most interesting of which is Eyeseryl.
 This is the marketing name for a peptide that is supposed to reduce water retention and ensure lymph drainage, while protecting collagen from cross-linking and causing baggy eyes.
 Apart from this, it reduces leaking of fluids from the capillaries into the tissue, which can cause puffy eyes.
 In clinical tests, it has also reduced dark under circles.
 Then there is Haloxyl, which is also a dark circle fader based on peptides chrysin and hydroxysuccinimide.
 Meanwhile, there’s Eyeliss, which improves puffiness by utilizing the lymphatic draining dipeptide-2.
 And, as if that wasn’t enough peptide power, there’s Matrixyl 3000.
 Read my full review.

-Osmosis Correct ($44 in the TIA shop).
+Osmosis Correct ($44).
 This a skin resurfacer with retinal at .05%.
 It is one of the very few retinal serums that I will go near and the reason for making it an exception is that it rounds out the exfoliating retinaldehyde with peptides.
 There is ChroNoline, which I first came across in the recently revamped La Vie Celeste products and SenZen.
 It may help maintain the structure of the skin and prevent sagging by boosting laminin as well as collagen III.
 Plus, there is wound and wrinkle repairing GHK copper peptide.
 With a smattering of epidermal growth factor, Osmosis Correct is a good value serum if you are looking for something with retinal.
 Read my full review.

 Ingredients in YBF Control: reverse osmosis water, Relistase (glycerin, acetylarginyltryptophyl diphenylglycine, Syn-Hycan (tetradecyl Aminobutyroylvalylaminobutyric urea trifluoroacetate, magneisum chloride, glycerin), Syn-Tacks (glycerin, palmitoyl dipeptide-5 diaminobutyroyl hydroxythreonine, palmitoyl dipeptide-5 diaminohydroxybutyrate), Matrixyl 3000 (glycerin, butylene glycol, carbomer, polysorbate-20, palmitoyl oligopeptide, palmitoyl tripeptide-3), nylon-12, olivem, Renovage (triglyceride, teprenone), olive squalane, ascorbyl tetraisopalmitate, ethoxydiglycol, dimethylisosorbide, meadowfoam seed oil, trans resveratrol, spin trap (phenyl butyl nitrone), vitamin e, c10-c30 alkyl acrylate crosspolymer, leucidal, lipochroman-6, sodium hyaluronate, coenzyme Q10, tetrahydrocurcuminoids, alpha lipoic acid (R-lipoic acid), triethanolamine